 [type = stock] and [today's high > yesterday's max(252,high) * 0.95]

-Note: often the upper limit clause is left out when scanning for stocks near a high.
-So, this scan would also find stocks that are far above their yearly high.
+Note: Often, the upper limit clause is left out when scanning for stocks near a high.
+As a result, this scan would also find stocks that are far above their yearly high.

 [type = stock] and [today's low < yesterday's min(252,low) * 1.02] and [today's low > yesterday's min(252,low) * 0.98]